Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/MoverList.md

 > Calls the Halt() method for all movers in the list.

-### LogicalCompliment
+### LogicalComplement

-*LogicalCompliment()*
+*LogicalComplement()*

-> Returns the logical compliment of the current MoverList.
+> Returns the logical complement of the current MoverList.
 Thus the returned list will list all movers not in the current MoverList.

 ```javascript
 // System contains: M1, M2, M3, M4, M5